 When a dog has a CVA, it means that something has occurred to impair the normal function of the brain.
-There are two main ways this can happen, either there is an obstruction of a blood vessel (typically caused by a clot) or a blood vessel in the brain bursts and bleeds, causing a haemorrhage.
+There are two main ways this can happen, either there is an obstruction of a blood vessel (typically caused by a clot) or a blood vessel in the brain bursts and bleeds, causing a hemorrhage.

 When either of these things occurs, the flow of oxygen and nutrients to the brain is impeded and brain cells begin to die.
 This results in brain damage and the visible symptoms of a stroke.

-In humans, 85% of strokes are ischaemic, meaning they are caused by a clot preventing blood circulating properly.
+In humans, 85% of strokes are ischaemic, meaning they are caused by a clot preventing blood from circulating properly.
 Only 15% of strokes are hemorrhagic, meaning they are caused by blood vessel bleeding.
 We do not yet have enough research to indicate if similar figures exist for dogs, but it would seem a likely possibility.

 The severity of a stroke depends on how long the blood flow is disrupted.
 When the blood supply is only stopped briefly, the damage is not so bad.
 Recovery is rapid in both humans and dogs.
 This is known as a TIA (Transient Ischemic Attack) or mini-stroke.
 Though the incidence of TIAs in dogs has not been studied, as the symptoms are mild and often not noticed or mistaken by the owners for something else, it is thought by some vets that they do occur in canines.